JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 The setter below the field is a purely Kotlin construct.

-It allows to set the value of the `wavetableSynthesizer` through a “backing field” (`field` context keyword).
+It allows to set the value of the `wavetableSynthesizer` through a "backing field" (`field` context keyword).
 That saves us some typing 😄

 After the assignment we call `applyParameters()` to update the synthesizer’s parameters.
 I will show you the implementation of this method later in this tutorial.